Dwight F. Davis: Army service

 Going to France, Davis was promoted to Major and became adjutant of the 69th Infantry Brigade of the 35th Infantry Division.
 During this period he was awarded the Distinguished Service Cross.
-After the war he was a Colonel in the Army Reserves.
+After the war, he was a colonel in the Officer Reserve Corps.

 In 1942 Davis was the first and only Director General of the short lived Army Specialist Corps.
 On the disbandment of the unit became an advisor with the rank of Major General.

 Personal life

-His first wife, Helen Brooks, whom he married in 1905, died in 1932.
+Davis’ first wife, Helen Brooks, whom he married in 1905, died in 1932.
 He married Pauline Sabin in 1936.
-He wintered in Florida from 1933 until his death, living at Meridian Plantation, near Tallahassee.